irynap24/SBA5/README.md

 When testing the delete functionality, create a new post and delete that instead of deleting the mock data posts, makes it easier than restarting the server to reload the mock data.

 Edit Posts: Edit existing posts by using a PATCH request.
-When the user clicks "Edit," a form appears below the "Create Post" form to allow editing the selected post.
 View Comments: See comments associated with each post.
 Error Handling: Handles errors and provides user feedback.
 Cancel: Exits out of post editor form.